 As authorities in our field, we’re here to give you FREE Dec 2021 equity release advice.
 Our expert team has looked into more than 220 equity release plans, researched all the regulated plan providers, and uncovered the frequently asked equity release questions regarding eligibility.

 Before continuing, check out this quick video of the most important information on equity release.

-As a homeowner in the UK, who is over 55, you likely qualify for equity release.
-There is, however, some criteria that might be relevant for you.
+As a UK homeowner over the age of 55, you’ll likely qualify for equity release.
+However, there is some additional criteria that might be relevant to you.